gyulanemeth/bluefox.email/pricing.md

 # https://vitepress.dev/reference/default-theme-home-page
 layout: home
 title: Pricing
 description: Don't overpay for contact-based subscriptions ever again.
-Only pay the emails you sent!
+Only pay for the emails you send!
 ---

 <style>